K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_api_service_metering.md

 		return new ResponseEntity<>(successStr, HttpStatus.OK);
 	}
-	Skip..
+	Skip...

 ## <div id='17'/>2.4 API Service Interworking Sample Application

-The current guide does not describe the development of an application calling an API service..
+The current guide does not describe the development of an application calling an API service.
 For the development of sample applications, see **Api Service Interworking Application Development** in the **Node.js API Metering Development Guide**.

 ### <div id='18'/>2.4.1 API Service Interworking Sample Application Interface Items